alexhayes/apps-with-migrations-and-initial-data-break-tests/README.md

-# manage.py test attempts to apply initial_data for apps that have migrations
+# Django 1.7 apps with initial_data and migrations break test runner

-It appears that in Django 1.7.1 when you run `manage.py test` it attempts to `loaddata` for apps with `initial_data.*` prior to the migrations for those apps being run.
+It appears that in Django 1.7.1 when you run `manage.py test` it attempts to `loaddata` for apps with `initial_data.*` *prior* to the migrations for those apps being run.

-According to [the docs](https://docs.djangoproject.com/en/dev/howto/initial-data/#automatically-loading-initial-data-fixtures) the loading of `initial_data.*` files has been deprecated in 1.7 and it states that you should "consider doing it in a data migration.".
+According to [the docs](https://docs.djangoproject.com/en/dev/howto/initial-data/#automatically-loading-initial-data-fixtures) the loading of `initial_data.*` files has been deprecated in 1.7.

-To me, this implies that it should work and at the very least not break the running of tests.
+I expect and assume that this is true for running tests also, however what happens is that the tests attempt to load the initial data which results in a `django.db.utils.OperationalError` (essentially it attempts to load the data but the tables don't exist).

 ## Install